Enroll Now » Enrollment Policies and Process

 • Currently enrolled students: Receive primary enrollment preference.

 • Siblings or foster siblings of currently enrolled students: Siblings of currently enrolled students have preference before children of staff and general lottery applicants.
-In the event of more siblings than spots available, a sibling lottery is held and establishes a sibling waiting list.
+In the event of more siblings than spots available, a sibling lottery is held, and a sibling waiting list is established.

-• Children of staff: Children of staff receive preference before prior year waiting list students and general lottery applicants.
-In the event of more children of staff applicants than spots available, a staff-children lottery is held and establishes a staff-children waiting list.
+• Children of staff: Children of staff receive preference before the prior year's waiting list for students and general lottery applicants.
+In the event of more children of staff applicants than spots available, a staff-children lottery is held, and a staff-children waiting list is established.

 • General Lottery Enrollment: In the event that there are more new applicants than spots available, a lottery will be conducted.
 New student applications must be submitted by February 15th to be considered for the general lottery.
 The lottery is conducted from highest grade to lowest grade to fill all available enrollment spots.
 The lottery is also continued in order to assign waitlist positions based on the order selected.

-• Applications received after the February 15th deadline: Applications received AFTER the February 15th deadline will be placed on the general waitlist on a first come first serve basis following the lottery process.
+• Applications received after the February 15th deadline: Applications received after the February 15th deadline will be placed on the general waitlist on a first-come, first-served basis following the lottery process.

 Waitlist preference